dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </table>

-For all analytical objects you can append */data* to the URL to retrieve the data associated with the resource (as apposed to the metadata).
+For all analytical objects you can append */data* to the URL to retrieve the data associated with the resource (as opposed to the metadata).
 As an example, by following the map link and appending /data one can retrieve a PNG (image) representation of the thematic map through the following URL: